alixlam/fmristroke/README.rst

 - **ROI masks** in standardized space.
 - **Denoised fMRI**: Denoised BOLD series using the provided pipelines.
+- **Functional Connectivity**: Connectivity matrix using provided atlases and connectivity measures.

-The *fMRIStroke* pipeline uses a combination of tools from well-known software packages, including ANTs_,  FreeSurfer_ and Rapidtide_
+The *fMRIStroke* pipeline uses a combination of tools from well-known software packages, including ANTs_,  FreeSurfer_, Rapidtide_ and Nilearn_

 .. important::
   This pipeline was designed to run after fmriprep.
 Any other fMRI preprocessing tools might not provide the required derivatives for fMRIStroke to run properly.